-The Shares offered for sale by this Offering Memorandum are Class A common shares with a par value of \$1.00 each and Class F common shares without par value at a consideration of \$1.00 per Class F Share.
-Set out below is a description of the Shares as well as the characteristics of the Class, B, C, D, E and F common shares of the Company.
-At the date hereof we do not intend to issue shares other than the Class A and Class F common shares.
-However, we reserve the right to make an offering of one or more classes of the Class B, C, D, or E common shares of the Company in such series, amounts and prices as may be determined in the sole discretion of the Board of Directors and in accordance with the Articles of the Company.
+The Shares offered for sale by this Offering Memorandum are Class A Shares, with a par value of \$1.00 each, and Class F Shares, without par value.
+The Shares are offered a price of \$1.00 per Share.
+Set out below is a description of the Shares.
+At the date hereof, the Company does not intend to issue shares other than the Class A Shares and Class F Shares.
+However, we reserve the right to make an offering of one or more classes of the Class B, C, D, or E shares of the Company in such series, amounts and prices as may be determined in the sole discretion of the Board of Directors and in accordance with the Articles of the Company.